-After covering Berlin in our post yesterday we move on to Stockholm which also has plenty to offer in December; and winter is a great time to visit.
+After covering Berlin in our first post and Paris in our second, we move on to Stockholm which also has plenty to offer in December; and winter is a great time to visit.
 The city is beautifully illuminated after the sun sets, which is early at this time of year as the days are short.

 Stockholm, Sweden – Christmas markets add to the magic of the Swedish capital in winter